Alchemist21/pecunia/README.md

 ![](./pecunia.jpeg)

-Pecunia ensures clients safe and secure estate planning for cryptocurrency and NFTs.
+Pecunia ensures safe and secure estate planning for cryptocurrency and NFTs.

 # Architecture: